Call Now : (480) 921-0200

 • Provide clear details

-A professional supplier should always provide an itemized breakdown of materials, labor, and accessories.
+itemized breakdown of materials, labor, and accessories.
 That means your quote shouldn’t just say “roller shutter system — $900.”
-It should include: Size and type of each shutter, Material, Operation type, Brand or model of motor (if applicable), Installation and labor cost, and Optional add-ons (color finishes, remotes, sensors, smart home integration), and Warranty details.
+Your quote should include the following details: Size and type of each shutter, material, operation type, brand or model of motor (if applicable), installation and labor cost, optional add-ons (color finishes, remotes, sensors, smart home integration), and warranty details.
 This transparency helps you see exactly what you’re paying for and avoids surprise costs later.

 • Ask what’s included

-If you’re collecting multiple quotes, make sure you’re comparing the same product specifications.
+If you’re collecting multiple quotes from several reliable rolling shutter companies, make sure you’re comparing the same product specifications for each of them.
 A quote for a manual aluminum shutter isn’t equivalent to one for a motorized steel shutter with insulation, even if the price difference looks huge.
-Instead of focusing solely on price, evaluate build quality, motor reliability, and warranty coverage.
+Instead of focusing solely on price, evaluate

 • Look beyond the number